fauxneticien/13to33/_pages/frontpage.md

 The website was inspired by a recent post I saw on [Hacker News](https://news.ycombinator.com/item?id=43008315){:target="_blank"}, [Make Your Own Website](https://web.pixelshannon.com/make/index.html){:target="_blank"} by [Shannon Kay](https://www.shannonkay.com/){:target="_blank"} who wrote a HTML/CSS tutorial for her then 12 year old daughter.
 The post reminded me of my own journey, starting around 13 from editing HTML/CSS snippets to style blog pages on [Xanga](https://en.wikipedia.org/wiki/Xanga){:target="_blank"}/[MySpace](https://en.wikipedia.org/wiki/Myspace){:target="_blank"} and ending up in my early thirties in graduate school training [deep learning models for under-served languages](https://searchworks.stanford.edu/view/in00000069811){:target="_blank"}.

-As a bonus, 13 to 33 also offers an arbitrary scale where 13.x tutorials will assume almost no background (i.e. it will go through how to create a plain text file) and the 33.x topics might assume basic familiarity with some undergraduate linear algebra (e.g. linear algebra 101, but will offer a quick refresher and links to external resources).
+As a bonus, 13 to 33 also offers an arbitrary scale where 13.x tutorials will assume almost no background (i.e. it will go through how to create a plain text file) and the 33.x topics might assume basic familiarity with some undergraduate level material (e.g. linear algebra 101, but will offer a quick refresher and links to external resources).

 ## Who is 13 to 33 for?

-For practical purposes, tutorials on this website are for people working on endangered languages who are highly motivated to create resources for their languages (from web dictionaries to speech-to-text models) but feel intimidated by the amount of technical know-how needed for creating them.
+For practical purposes, tutorials on this website are for people working on endangered languages who are highly motivated to create resources for their languages (from web dictionaries to speech-to-text models) but feel intimidated by the amount of technical know-how associated with creating them.

 ## Who is 13 to 33 *not* for?